Legends of the Summer (EP)

 Legends of the Summer is the fifth extended play by American rapper Meek Mill.
 The EP was released on July 6, 2018, by Maybach Music Group and Atlantic Records.
 It is the follow-up to Meek Mill's third album Wins & Losses (2017), and his first project since his release from prison in April 2018.
 It includes guest appearances from Miguel, Swizz Beatz, PnB Rock and Jeremih.
-The production handled by Hitmaka, Jahlil Beats, Mike DZL and Prince Chrishan, among others.
+The production was handled by Hitmaka, Jahlil Beats, Mike DZL and Prince Chrishan, among others.

 The EP was supported by one single: "Stay Woke" featuring Miguel.

 Background

 On July 5, 2018, Meek Mill began teasing both the project's artwork and music.

 Singles

 The EP's lead single "Stay Woke" was released on June 26, 2018.
 The song was performed with Miguel at the BET Awards on June 25, 2018.

 Reception

 Legends of the Summer generally received mixed to positive reviews from music critics.
 Mosi Reeves of Rolling Stone wrote "Over a breezy 13 minutes, Meek Mill fills his listeners with hope that, yes, it is possible to survive and thrive in a country seemingly determined to deliver rough extrajudicial justice to people of color."

 Scott from The Scott & Andre Show said "I thought it was pretty bad, I didn't enjoy listening to it...it was bland, it was unremarkable", and in a slightly more positive review, Andre said "I'm just gonna say it was mediocre.
 I agree...it was not very remarkable at all, but I thought the saving grace for it was the production".